X11vnc

-x11vnc is a Virtual Network Computing (VNC) server program.
+x11vnc is a VNC server program.
 It allows remote access from a remote client to a computer hosting an X Window session and the x11vnc software, continuously polling the X server's frame buffer for changes.
 This allows the user to control their X11 desktop (KDE, GNOME, Xfce, etc.) from a remote computer either on the user's own network, or from over the Internet as if the user were sitting in front of it. x11vnc can also poll non-X11 frame buffer devices, such as webcams or TV tuner cards, iPAQ, Neuros OSD, the Linux console, and the Mac OS X graphics display.

 x11vnc is part of the LibVNCServer project and is free software available under the GNU General Public License.

 x11vnc was written by Karl Runge.

 x11vnc does not create an extra display (or X desktop) for remote control.
 Instead, it uses the existing X11 display shown on the monitor of a Unix-like computer in real time, unlike other Linux alternatives such as TightVNC Server.
 However, it is possible to use Xvnc or Xvfb to create a 'virtual' extra display, and have x11vnc connect to it, enabling X-11 access to headless servers.

 x11vnc has security features that allows the user to set an access password or to use Unix usernames and passwords.
 It also has options for connection via a secure SSL link.
 An SSL Java VNC viewer applet is provided that enables secure connections from a web browser.
 The VeNCrypt SSL/TLS VNC security type is also supported.

 Many of the UltraVNC extensions to VNC are supported by x11vnc, including file transfer.